Published on 06-Aug-2025

 1. High Accuracy and Sensitivity

 UT is very sensitive and can determine very small internal defects such as cracks, inclusions or voids.
 Depending on the frequency and material properties, it is able to resolve flaws as small as 0.5mm.
 UT is used when inspecting welds to obtain a determination of the size, depth, and orientation of the weld defect which is used when making any decision to repair them.
-High-complex procedures such as PAUT are able to utilize many transducers at many angles, which enhance evaluation of defects in complicated geometries, like pipeline girth welds.
+High-complex procedures such as PAUT are able to utilize many transducers at many angles, which enhance the evaluation of defects in complicated geometries, like pipeline girth welds.

 2. Deep Penetration

-UT is capable of penetration in heavy material such as several meters into a metal such as steel.
+UT is capable of penetration in heavy material, such as several meters into a metal such as steel.
 This qualifies it to be used in situations where heavy parts like pressure vessels or big forgings are to be checked and the other techniques like radiography could not be very effective.
 UT balances the need to optimize penetration and resolution by balancing the frequency, thus enabling sound results when used over various thicknesses of materials.

 3. Non-Hazardous Operation